marshalshi/kmeans/README.md

 >python2 gui.py

-(because i use the pylab in order to draw the graph, the running time of the code is very long. around(40s) but finishing clustering about 10s)
+(because i use the pylab in order to draw the graph, the running time of the code is very long. the running time of file "gau" which has 5000 points is around 30s, but we can get the k cluster about 7s.)